Ensley Bottoms Complex: The Pits, TVA Lakes, Riverport Rd.SW Memphis near the Chucalissa Museum and T.O. Fuller State Park, Memphis, TN

 Site Description: The Ensley Bottoms Complex is part of the IBA site, Mississippi Alluvial Valley in Tennessee.

 The site contains sludge treatment ponds, fields for drying sludge, some agricultural experimental plots, industrial area, agricultural fields, lakes, grasslands, and bottomland forest.
 Includes McKellar Lake, Earth Complex ("The Pits"), Mud Lake, Cocklebur Lake, Presidents Island Number Forty-five, T.V.A.
 Lake, Robco Lake, and T. O. Fuller State Park (1,138 acres).

 The site is attractive to shorebirds is abundant and large numbers of shorebirds frequent the area.

-Riverport Road ponds are borrow pits that are flooded during high water and have waterfowl in winter or marhs birds in spring and summer, but may become shallow for wading birds or shorebirds.
+Riverport Road ponds are borrow pits that are flooded during high water and have waterfowl in winter or marsh birds in spring and summer but may become shallow for wading birds or shorebirds.

 Painted Bunting location may soon be closed to all visitors due to criminal activity in the area.
 The scrubby areas are good for birds, including Painted Buntings, but heed caution when in the area.

 Wildlife to Watch: This area is an excellent place to observe and compare a wide variety of shorebirds.
 Due to the concentrations of shorebirds that may be present (thousands), the site also attracts raptors such as the Peregrine Falcon which feed on other birds.